 Ship It Back For FREE To Our World-Class CLIA Labs (US only).

 Receive Secure, Confidential, & Easy-To-Understand Report Within Days For Your Comprehensive Home Saliva Test for Cortisol Levels.

 Cortisol is one of the stress hormones produced in adrenal glands.
 It has important role in metabolism to break down carbohydrates, lipids, and proteins.
-Cortisol levels have a well defined 24 hour circadian pattern that peaks around 8 am and then gradually drops throughout the day.
+Cortisol has a well defined 24 hour circadian pattern.
+The levels peak around 30 minutes after waking up and then gradually drop throughout the day.

 Any change in the cortisol circadian rhythm indicates problems of chronic stress, adrenal fatigue, burnout, or issues with adrenal glands.
 Chronically high cortisol levels result in increased appetite, fat accumulation and weight gain, loss of muscles, immune suppression, and bloating.
 On the other hand, cortisol deficiency results in fatigue, sluggishness, and low energy.